brikis98/yevgeniy-brikman-homepage/_posts/2024-03-27-the-thursday-murder-club.md

 - Strong, interesting, unique characters.
 Their voices and personalities come through in a fun way and it's fun to spend time with them.

 - An interesting setting: old folks in a retirement home solving murders.
-I heard a brief interview with the author, and he explained the motivation for this book, which I thought was lovely: although we take them for granted, and even underestimate them, many of the old folks in a retirement home have had life experiences‚Äîbeing a soldier, a spy, a business mogul, whatever‚Äîthat many of us can't even imagine.
+I heard a brief interview with the author, and he explained the motivation for this book, which I thought was lovely: although we take them for granted, and even underestimate them, many of the old folks in a retirement home have had life experiences—being a soldier, a spy, a business mogul, whatever—that many of us can't even imagine.
 And if you do a murder mystery in a retirement home, these folks would have the time and inclination to solve it!

 - A generally uplifting book throughout.
-And that's impressive, because the book touches on plenty of dark themes‚Äîmurder, suicide, aging‚Äîbut it does so in with a lot of empathy and care.
+And that's impressive, because the book touches on plenty of dark themes—murder, suicide, aging—but it does so in with a lot of empathy and care.

 - A decent sense of humor.
 This isn't a laugh-out-loud book, but you'll find yourself frequently smiling, and occasionally even chuckling.